Nonlinear Aggregation-Diffusion Equations: Radial Symmetry and Long Time Asymptotics: Existence of global minimizers

 \subsection{Minimization of the Free Energy functional}

 The existence of minimizers of the functional $\E$ can be proven with different arguments according to the choice between condition $(K5)$ or $(K6)$: indeed, $(K5)$ produces a quantitative version of the mass confinement effect while $(K6)$ does it in a nonconstructive way.
-For such a difference, we first briefly discuss the case when condition $(K6)$ is employed, as it can be proven by a simple application of Lion's concentration-compactness principle \cite{Lions} and its variant in \cite{Bedrossian}. \begin{theorem} Assume that conditions $(K1)$-$(K4)$ and $(K6)$ hold.
+For such a difference, we first briefly discuss the case when condition $(K6)$ is employed, as it can be proven by a simple application of Lion's concentration-compactness principle \cite{Lions} and its variant in \cite{Bedrossian}. \begin{theorem} Assume that conditions \eqref{DDR}, $(K1)$-$(K4)$ and $(K6)$ hold.
 Then for any positive mass $M$, there exists a global minimizer $\rho_{0}$, which is radially symmetric and decreasing, of the free energy functional $\E$ in $\mathcal{Y}_{M}$.
 Moreover, all global minimizers are radially symmetric and decreasing. \end{theorem} \begin{proof} We write $\E[\rho]=\widetilde{\E}[\rho]+\frac{\ell}{2}M^{2}$, where

 being the kernel $\mathcal{K}$ nonnegative and radially decreasing; furthermore condition $(K3)$ implies $\mathcal{K}\in L^{p,\infty}(B_{1}(0))$, where $p=d/(d-2)$.
 Then we are in position to apply \cite[Theorem 1]{Bedrossian} for $m>2$ and \cite[Corollary II.1]{Lions} for $2-(2/d)<m\leq2$ to get the existence of a radially decreasing minimizer $\rho_{0}\in \mathcal{Y}_{M}$ of $\widetilde{\E}$ (and then of ${\E}$).
-Moreover, since $\mathcal{K}$ is strictly radially decreasing, all global minimizers are radially decreasing. \end{proof} When considering the presence of condition $(K5)$ a direct control of the mass confinement phenomenon is possible and the concentration-compactness principle is not applicable.
+Moreover, since $\mathcal{K}$ is strictly radially decreasing, all global minimizers are radially decreasing. \end{proof} When considering the presence of condition $(K5)$ the concentration-compactness principle is not applicable but a direct control of the mass confinement phenomenon is possible.
 Then we first prove the following Lemma, which provides a reversed Riesz inequality, allowing to reduce the study the minimization of $\E$ to the set of all the radially decreasing density in $\mathcal{Y}_{M}$.

 \begin{lemma} Assume that conditions $(K1)$-$(K5)$ hold and take a density $\rho$ such that

 Then the following inequality holds: